Title: Police officer

 The Stinger family’s roots in the Grays Ferry section of Philadelphia go back to 1770, and originated in Germany.
 The tree that sprung from those roots grew a lot of branches; Norman was the fifth of 11 children and his marriage produced eight offspring.

-Norman lasted much longer, serving 41 years, until one day he was struck by a vehicle as he got out of his patrol car.
+On the final day of his career he was struck, not by a horse but by a vehicle as he got out of his patrol car.
 He and a partner were responding to a burglar alarm at a business on Ridge Avenue in Spring Garden.
 He died 11 days later.

 The memorial plaque below was dedicated some 60 years later by the Fraternal Order of Police.
 It was installed on the sidewalk in front of the Laborers District Council Pension Fund office at 1361 Ridge Ave.
 Coincidentally, that’s just a block north of where the accident occurred.
 Norman would be pleased to know that one of his grandsons, Jackie McCullough, paid a special tribute to him by wearing his badge number, 3764, when he served in the police department.